2ndSightLab/ai-tracker/mistake-tracker.md

 Let's see how many mistakes we get today...

+🔴 The readmen is broken down like this:

+# Project name

+## Objective

+## Rules

+## Requirements

+If I ask it for the objective anda there's a space in the objecive it doesn't read the full objectives only the first paragraph.

 🔴 Another mistake.
 Personally I could do without the "Thanks for the catch" -wasted tokens.
 Just fix it.

 You were right — I'd left a duplicate ORG_CONTEXT is required line (the original post-block guard collided with the new guards